DevJSTAR/JSTAR-Tab/README.md

 - **Font Selection**: Choose from multiple fonts (Inter, Poppins, Roboto, Montserrat, Quicksand, and Comic Sans) to personalize your experience.
 - **Custom Background Images**: Upload and set your favorite images as your new tab background.
 - **Customizable Themes**: Switch between light and dark modes to suit your mood.
+- **Motion Preferences**: Control animation intensity across five levels: Default Animations, Subtle Animations, Reduced Motion, Minimal Motion, and No Animations.
+Perfect for accessibility and performance preferences.
+- **Privacy Settings**: Includes Anonymous Mode, password protection for individual shortcuts, and more to give you control over your experience.
 - **Shortcut Management**: Add, edit, and remove shortcuts to your favorite websites with an improved grid layout system.
+Middle-click support allows opening shortcuts in a new tab.
+- **History Page**: View and manage your shortcut browsing history from a dedicated page.
 - **Search Engine Selection**: Choose your preferred search engine for quick and efficient browsing.
 - **Keyboard Shortcuts**: Set up custom keybinds for various actions:
   - Open settings
-  - Add a new shortcut
   - Toggle anonymous mode
   - Change themes
+  - Open history
-  - Redirect to a specific URL (with a notification and "Redirecting to..." message)
+  - Redirect to a specific URL
 - **Data Backup and Restore**: Export and import your settings and shortcuts effortlessly.

 ## 🌐 Getting Started